Vinod Bhatia: An-32 incident

 On 19 February 2002, Bhatia flew an Antonov An-32 into Pakistan administered Kashmir (PaK) airspace for 11 minutes while flying the first An-32 flight to Kargil Airport.
 Bhatia was the chief pilot, Wing Commander Suryakant Chintaman Chafekar was the co-pilot, and Flight lieutenant V. Awasthy was the navigator.
 While attempting a landing at Kargil, Bhatia probably flew close to the Line of Control (LoC) and a Pakistani missile hit the An-32.
-To rebalance his aircraft and gain altitude, Bhatia flew over the LoC.
-Bhatia later blamed Awasthy and Chafekar for not warning him when the An-32 was flying towards the LoC.
-According to Chafekar, Bhatia was not qualified to fly the An-32, but still wanted to fly it to Kargil Airbase as its inaugural flight.
+To rebalance the aircraft and gain altitude, Bhatia flew over the LoC.
+Bhatia later blamed Awasthy and Chafekar for not warning him when the An-32 flew towards the LoC.
+According to Chafekar, Bhatia was not qualified to fly the An-32, but still wanted to fly it to Kargil Airbase for its inaugural flight.
 The usual approach to Kargil involved flying over Leh and attempting a landing at Kargil only after spotting the runway.
 However, according to Chafekar, Bhatia directly turned left from Leh and started descending to save time.
 Chafekar also says Bhatia wanted to land at Kargil even after being hit by a Pakistani missile.
 Chafekar says the missile hit the aircraft at a fortunate angle; any lower and it would have struck the fuselage, any higher and it would have torn off the aircraft’s wings.

-The An-32 had been deployed by No. 48 Squadron, another news report says it was deputed by No. 25 Squadron.
+The An-32 was deployed by No. 48 Squadron, another news report says it was deputed by No. 25 Squadron.
 Initially, it was reported two Dassault Mirage 2000 were accompanying the An-32 and they did not enter PaK airspace.
-However, another news report says Bhatia had leaked this story and his claim of being hit by Indian gunfire.
+However, another news report says Bhatia leaked this story and his claim of being hit by Indian gunfire to avoid blame.
 Bhatia would not have been rebuked, but his claim of Indian gunfire hitting the An-32 angered the Indian Army, who asked for an inquiry.
 This inquiry was chaired by Manjit Singh Sekhon, the AoC-in-C of Southern Air Command (SAC).
 Bhatia was then transferred from command of WAC to the post of inspector general.
-This was considered a demotion since the commander of WAC was only junior to the chief of air staff (CAS) in rank and power.
+This was considered a demotion since the WAC commander was only junior to the chief of air staff (CAS) in rank and power.
 Bhatia was indeed the second highest ranked officer in the Indian Air Force at the time, with the highest ranked officer being Srinivasapuram Krishnaswamy, then the CAS.
+According to Indian newspaper The Tribune, Krishnaswamy was unhappy with the government's order to establish a court of inquiry for the accident.